top of page

 Begin Downsizing the Collection

-Your collection might have significant value if it is not broken up.
-Determine whether your relatives, a collector, or a museum would like to have the entire group before you start breaking it up.
+Your collection might have significant value if it is not divided.
+Before you start dividing it, determine whether your relatives, a collector, or a museum would like to have the entire group.
 Then, make arrangements for how and when those individuals will receive your collection.

 If you can not find someone to accept the entire collection, then do the following: